yangchihyuan/yangchihyuan.github.io/courses/CallForPosters.md

 We invite researchers and students in Taiwan and abroad to submit posters for presentation at the TAAI AI Forum.
 The poster session will showcase recent advances in either research results or project achievements.
 Posters can highlight research work published in other peer-reviewed conferences with appropriate acknowledgments.

 We accept two types of posters.
-1. AI-related.
-Topics of interest include, but not limited to the following:
+1. AI-related topics including, but not limited to the following:
 - Foundational advances in design of AI models, algorithms and theory and their software and hardware implementations.
 - AI for accelerating scientific progress in all disciplines including AI-driven discovery and optimization.
 - Social, psychological and ethical aspects of AI, including human-machine interaction.
 - Topics related to AI education should have a research aspect for it to be eligible for this session.
-2. NSTC project exhibition.
+2. NSTC project exhibition with any topics.
-Any topics are welcome.

 #### Submission